Determinism in Continuous Queries on Confluent Cloud for Apache Flink

 • Update_After (UA)

 In an insert-only changelog pipeline, there’s no NDU problem.
-When there is an update message containing at least one message D, UB, UA in addition to I, the update key of the message, which can be regarded as the primary key of the changelog, is deduced from the query.
+When an update message contains at least one message D, UB, UA in addition to I, Flink deduces the update key of the message, which serves as the primary key of the changelog, from the query.

-• When the update key can be deduced, the operators in the pipeline maintain the internal state by the update key.
+• When Flink can deduce the update key, the operators in the pipeline maintain the internal state by the update key.

-• When the update key can’t be deduced, it’s possible that the primary key isn’t defined in the change data capture (CDC) source table or sink table, or some operations can’t be deduced from the semantics of the query.
+• When Flink can’t deduce the update key, the change data capture (CDC) source table or sink table might not define a primary key, or Flink might not be able to derive some operations from the semantics of the query.

 All operators maintaining internal state can only process update (D/UB/UA) messages through complete rows.
-Sink nodes work in retract mode when no primary key is defined, and delete operations are performed by complete rows.
+Sink nodes work in retract mode when you don’t define a primary key, and delete operations apply to complete rows.

-This means that in the update-by-row mode, all the update messages received by the operators that need to maintain the state can’t be affected by the non-deterministic column values, otherwise this causes NDU problems resulting in computation errors.
+This means that in the update-by-row mode, the non-deterministic column values can’t affect the update messages that the operators that need to maintain state receive, or this causes NDU problems and computation errors.
 For a query pipeline with update messages that can’t derive the update key, the following points are the most important sources of NDU problems:

-1. Non-deterministic functions, including scalar, table, aggregate functions, built-in or custom ones.
+1. Non-deterministic functions, including scalar, table, and aggregate functions, both built-in and custom.

 2. Lookup join on an evolving source.

-3. CDC source carries metadata fields, like system columns, that don’t belong to the row entity itself.
+3. CDC sources that carry metadata fields, such as system columns, that don’t belong to the row entity itself.

-Exceptions caused by cleaning internal state data based on TTL are discussed separately as a runtime fault-tolerant handling strategy.
-For more information, refer to FLINK-24666.
+This documentation discusses exceptions caused by cleaning internal state data based on TTL separately as a runtime fault-tolerant handling strategy.
+For more information, see FLINK-24666.